srednicki-lukasz/fx-price-ticker/README.md

 3. Run `npm start`.
 4. Go to [http://localhost:4200](http://localhost:4200).

-Because i used JSON Server to mimic actual data fetching, in `fx-prices-service.ts:65` there is data mapping so the response matches `Price` interface instead of `Price[]`.
+Because I used JSON Server to mimic actual data fetching, in `fx-prices-service.ts:65` there is data mapping so the response matches `Price` interface instead of `Price[]`.
 This is due to that JSON Server returns an array for `GET` request with query parameters.

 ## Angular